FBA/isle-tomcat/README.md

 # ISLE Tomcat Base Image

 ## Part of the ISLE Islandora 7.x Docker Images
-Designed as a base for ISLE components requiring Tomcat and OpenJDK Java.
+Designed as the base image for ISLE components requiring Tomcat and OpenJDK Java.
 These include Solr, Image Services, and Fedora.

 Based on:
  - [Adopt OpenJDK 8 Docker Image](https://hub.docker.com/r/adoptopenjdk/openjdk8)